Autoregressive Direct Preference Optimization: Additional Experiments

 \paragraph{Full parameter tuning.} Table~\ref{tab:full_parameter} provides the results of full-parameter tuning (\textit{i}.\textit{e}. without LoRA) for Llama-3-8B.
 ADPO and cADPO still outperform DPO and cDPO even under full-parameter training.

-\paragraph{Standard Deviation.} Table~\ref{tab:math_std} reports the standard deviations corresponding to the results in Table~\ref{tab:math} of the main paper.
-The standard deviations are consistently small (typically below 1\%), and the relative ranking of methods remains unchanged, confirming that our conclusions are robust to evaluation noise.
+\paragraph{Standard Deviation.} Table~\ref{tab:math_std} reports the standard deviations over three independent training runs corresponding to the results in Table~\ref{tab:math} of the main paper.
+Table~\ref{tab:conv_std} reports the standard errors of the win rates and scores obtained via LLM-as-a-Judge corresponding to the results in Table~\ref{tab:conversation} of the main paper.
+We observe that the standard deviations (mathematical tasks) and standard errors (conversational tasks) are consistently small.
+The improvements are consistently larger than the observed errors, and the relative ranking of methods remains unchanged across all settings, supporting the robustness of our conclusions.

 \paragraph{Generation Length.} Table~\ref{tab:length} reports the average output length across all models and datasets.
 We observed two trends: (a) ADPO produces slightly longer responses than DPO, while (b) cADPO produces shorter responses than cDPO.